Refinement on spectral Tur\'{a}n's theorem: Refinement of spectral Tur a n theorem

 If $\sum_{v\in A} x_v < \sum_{v\in B} x_v$, then we can choose $|D|-1$ vertices of $D$ and delete its incident edges only in $A$, and then move these $|D|-1$ vertices into $C$ and join these vertices to $B$.
 This process will increase strictly the spectral radius.
+From the above case analysis, we can always remove the vertices of $G$ to force either $|C|=1$ or $|D|=1$. \end{proof}

-From the above case analysis, we can always remove the vertices of $G$ to force either $|C|=1$ or $|D|=1$.
-Without loss of generality, we may assume that $|C|=1$ and denote $C=\{c\}$; see (b) in Figure \ref{fig-6}. \end{proof}
+We may assume by symmetry that $|C|=1$ and denote $C=\{c\}$; see (b) in Figure \ref{fig-6}.

 \begin{claim} The set $D$ is a single vertex, i.e., $|D|=1$. \end{claim}

 \begin{proof}[Proof of Claim \ref{claim4.4}] If $x_u< x_c$, then we choose $|D|-1$ vertices of $D$ and delete its incident edges to vertex $u$, then we move these $|D|-1$ vertices into $B$ and join these these vertices to $c$, and keeping the other edges unchanged, we denote the new graph by $G^{\star}$.
 Then we can similarly get $\lambda (G^{\star}) > \lambda (G)$.
 In the graph $G^{\star}$, we have $|D|=1$ and write $D=\{d\}$.
 Thus $G^{\star}$ is the graph obtained from a complete $r$-partite graph $K_{t_1,t_2,\ldots ,t_r}$, where $\sum_{i=1}^r t_i=n-1$, by adding a new vertex $u$ and then joining $u$ to a vertex $c\in V_1$, and joining $u$ to a vertex $d\in V_2$, and joining $u$ to all vertices of $V_3 \cup \cdots \cup V_r$, and finally removing the edge $cd\in E(K_{t_1,t_2,\ldots ,t_r})$.